 Cooldown time specifies how long it takes to cool down (after a continuous run) and be ready for the next session.
 In case you are going to share a paper shredder with other people or colleagues, then prefer longer continuous and shorter cool down time.

 Based on how many sheets of paper per day need to be destroyed (average), the following classes are defined:

 - Department / Industrial: more than 5000 sheets/day

 There are machines of various sizes available.
 Bigger machines offer increased bin capacity (specified in gallons) – keep in mind that Strip-Cut shredders fill up the bin twice as fast as Cross-Cut.
 Consider also a planned location to determine the size.

-Entry level shredders usually stay on top a waste bin (that comes with the shredder).
-If you want to empty it, you have to unplug and and put the shredder unit by side (trying not to create much mess around), then carry the bin to a dumpster or another trash can.
+Entry-level models usually stay on top of a waste bin (that comes with the shredder).
+If you want to empty it, you have to unplug and put the device unit by side (trying not to create much mess around), then carry the bin to a dumpster or another trash can.
 More expensive top paper shredders use pullout bins that make the process easier and reduce the mess made.

-Location is related to noise as well, because it is not pleasant to have a noisy shredder in the middle of a small office where several people work.
+Location is related to noise as well because it is not pleasant to have a noisy device in the middle of a small office where several people work.

 A noise of paper shredders is specified in decibels (dB).
 The higher the dB, the louder the product will be.
 And decibels are on an exponential scale, so a small change can mean a big sound difference.
-The best paper shredders 2016 can achieve less than 55 dB.
+The best shredding machines can achieve less than 55 dB.
 For reference you should know the following values:

 - 35 dB: quiet library